OpenScienceLabs/grant-proposals/makim/psf-proposal-makim.md

       libraries, including Makim.
 His work focuses on supporting open source projects and facilitating opportunities for new contributors through programs like the Incubator Program and Internship Program.

+- Fiscal Sponsor *:
+  Makim is developed as part of the Open Science Labs Incubator Program.
+  Consequently, funding for the Makim project is administratively managed through the fiscal sponsor of Open Science Labs, "The Global Research and Analyses for Public Health (GRAPH) Network," legally represented by ASCRES.
+  This arrangement ensures that financial contributions towards Makim are received and processed in compliance with a commitment to transparency and ethical practices.
+ASCRES/The GRAPH Network, located in Geneva, Switzerland, provides the necessary legal and fiscal oversight, facilitating the project's ability to receive funds effectively and efficiently.

 - Regional Support